patzsantos/GuardianDirectory/README.md

 ####
 ![DeleteContact](https://raw.githubusercontent.com/patzsantos/GuardianDirectory/main/GD_Screenshots/DeleteContact.gif)
 ###
-If you want to delete a contact straightforward, select the contact you want to delete from the list, and click **Delete Contact**.
+If you want to delete a contact, select the contact you want to delete from the list, and click **Delete Contact**.

 There are other alternatives to deleting a contact.
 First is by typing in the contact **Last Name** in the field, then clicking **Search Contact**, after which you can select **Delete Contact**.